foocheung/sqs_v2/README.md

 **How it's calculated:**

-SomaScan measures proteins across three dilution groups (0.005%, 0.5%, and 20%).
-Each dilution group has its own normalization scale factor stored as a pre-computed column in the `.adat` file.
-The app reads these columns directly and applies the 0.4-2.5 acceptance criteria.
-Results are summarised as Pass/Flag counts per dilution group across all Sample-type rows.
+`NormScale_0_005`, `NormScale_0_5`, and `NormScale_20` are pre-computed by SomaLogic's normalization pipeline and stored as per-sample columns in the `.adat` file, one per dilution group (0.005%, 0.5%, 20%).
+These represent the final normalization scale factors after all corrections — including hybridization control normalization, median signal normalization, and plate scaling — have already been applied internally.
+The app reads these columns directly and applies the 0.4-2.5 acceptance criteria, summarising results as Pass/Flag counts per dilution group across all Sample-type rows.

+`HybControlNormScale` is also present as a pre-computed per-sample column reflecting the hybridization efficiency correction applied early in SomaLogic's pipeline.
+It is available in the data but is not currently evaluated in the app's QC calculations.

 ```r
 df_norm_scale <- adat_tbl %>%